 Meanings of Revolutionize

 For instance, the internet revolutionized communication by making it instant and global.
 Electric cars are revolutionizing transportation by reducing dependence on fossil fuels.
 In the workplace, automation and artificial intelligence are revolutionizing how we handle tasks and manage operations.
-In personal development, a new mindset or habit could revolutionize someone’s life.
+In personal development, a new mindset or habit could revolutionize someone’s life, much like revitalizing motivation and direction.

 Definition